kismetwireless/kismet-web-docs/content/en/docs/api/logging.md

 Kismet has a centralized logging engine which supports many formats of logs.

-Streaming logs like pcapng also integrate with the [streams API](/docs/api/streams/)
+Streaming logs like PCAP-NG also integrate with the [streams API](/docs/api/streams/)

 {{< kismet_api logging >}}